rgvlee/Moq.Contrib.ExpressionBuilders.Logging/README.md

 logger.Verify(Log.With.LogLevel(LogLevel.Error).And.EventId(666).And.LogMessage("I am a meat popsicle"), Times.Once);
 ```

-#### Matching on native types

-All of the available expression builder options offer native type (e.g., LogLevel, EventId, string for the log message) and predicate overloads.
-The native type overloads resolve to x.Equals(y).
-If you are providing a reference type to the native type overloads for the LoggedValues and Exception options you will need to provide an implementation of x.Equals(y) for the equality condition to pass (see [`IEquatable<T>`](<https://docs.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=netcore-3.1>) and/or [Fody.Equals](https://github.com/Fody/Equals)).
+String equality (e.g., log message, logged values) is resolved using x == y.
+For everything else, equality is resolved using x.Equals(y).
+If you are providing a reference type to the LoggedValues or Exception options you will need to provide an implementation of x.Equals(y) for the equality condition to pass (see [`IEquatable<T>`](<https://docs.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=netcore-3.1>) and/or [Fody.Equals](https://github.com/Fody/Equals)).

 #### Exception and exception message matching

-The following verifies that I had one log invocation where the exception message was equal to `exceptionMessage`.
+The following verifies that I had one log invocation where the exception message was equal to `exceptionMessage`:

 ```c#
 var exceptionMessage = _fixture.Create<string>();